 It’s the perfect place to relax and recharge with a stocked up library, tennis court, pool, cricket pitch and there’s even an outdoor firepit to sit at and stargaze away under a blanket of stars.

 Ridin’ solo: males that are not part of the herd can form ‘bachelor herds’ or go it solo living a life of solitude.

 Although the population of African Buffalo has stayed in the conservation ‘safe zone’ in recent years, the reserve isn’t taking any risks!
 They’ve just launched a new Buffalo research scholarship to support the recent population increase.
 Sponsored by the Jeeva Foundation, this new project will aim to advance knowledge for disease management and will seek to promote further wildlife conservation.
 By expanding research, they can also reduce the spread of infectious nasties and support safe and sustainable cattle and dairy farming throughout South Africa.
 We can’t wait to see the results!

 Volunteers of the past spending time with the local children on a day trip to the school.

 This whole experience is about giving back in all shapes and sizes.
 So, why not include the local kiddies too?
 Part of this epic experience is popping into local schools to lend a helping hand once a week.
 Volunteers have been heading here since 2008 to roll up their sleeves as part of a weekly feeding program and providing cooked meals for the youngsters.
 Again, making this project super special - they are the ONLY game reserve involved in this kind of community outreach in the area, and they show no signs of slowing down.

 Fancy hearing the roar of lions at night and the monkeys scampering across your rooftop?
-Check it out for yourself by clicking that little green button below…
+Check it out for yourself by clicking that little red button below…